rajneesh069/DSA-CPP/README.md

 private:
     void fn(vector<int>&v, int target, int k,int i, vector<int>&ds, vector<vector<int>>&ans){
         if(target<0) return;
-        // no need of  the above condition, as if target even becomes negative recursion will eventually stop as we are not taking the same element multiple times hence the third condition of if(i>=v.size()) will save us eventually unlike Combination Sum I.
+        // no need of  the above condition, because if the target even becomes negative then also recursion will eventually stop as we are not taking the same element multiple times hence the third condition of if(i>=v.size()) will save us eventually unlike Combination Sum I.

         if(ds.size()==k){
             if(target==0){